snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

     eventSpecifications: []
 ```

-Let's amend it to add an event spec, and a reference to a source app
+Let's amend it to add an event specification, and a reference to a source application:

 ```yml {6,7,9,11-14} title="data-products/login.yaml"
 apiVersion: v1